-- Drain gasoline from the fuel tank when the engine is cold.
-Do this outdoors in an open area.
-Wipe up any gasoline that spills. - Never drain gasoline near an open flame or where gasoline fumes may be ignited by a spark. - Never smoke a cigarette, cigar or pipe. - 1.
+- Never smoke when draining gasoline, and stay away from an open flame or where a spark may ignite the gasoline fumes. - 1.
 Park the machine on a level surface, to assure fuel tank drains completely.
 Then disengage the power take off (PTO), set the parking brake, and turn the ignition key to "OFF" to stop the engine.
-Remove the key. - 2.
+Remove the ignition key. - 2.
 Close fuel shut-off valve at fuel tank (Fig. 29).

-- 1. Fuel shut-off valve

-- 3. Open the hood.

-- 4. Squeeze the ends of the hose clamp together and slide it up the fuel line toward the fuel tank (Fig. 30).

-5. Pull the fuel line off the filter (Fig. 30).
+- Fuel shut-off valve 1 - 3.
+Open the hood. - 4.
+Squeeze the ends of the hose clamp together and slide it up the fuel line toward the fuel tank (Fig. 30). - 5.
+Pull the fuel line off the filter (Fig. 30).
 Open fuel shut-off valve and allow gasoline to drain into an approved gas can.